 “Because…” He opened the door and entered.

-The room became quiet at record time.
+The room became quiet in record time.
 Everyone was at their desks, waiting for him to speak up.
 He scanned the room once, twice, looking for a nervous sign or two.

 Someone stepped forward at that time.
 “Boss…”